Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Architecture-specific boot images
 ---------------------------------

-An arch Makefile specifies goals that take the vmlinux file, compress it, wrap it in bootstrapping code, and copy the resulting files somewhere.
+An arch Makefile specifies goals that take the woke vmlinux file, compress it, wrap it in bootstrapping code, and copy the woke resulting files somewhere.
 This includes various kinds of installation commands.
 The actual goals are not standardized across architectures.